Increasing numbers of people are worried about being able to pay the rent.

 If you think it’s better not to pay anything because you are sure you will be evicted anyway, talk this through with a housing advisor first and see what they say.
 Even if you have children, you can’t assume the council will rehouse you – if you are evicted for rent arrears the council may decide you made yourself “intentionally homeless”.

-If you can now pay the full rent again, you need to come to an arrangement with your landlord about paying your rent arrears.
+When your situation improves and you can now pay the full rent again, you need to come to an arrangement with your landlord about paying your rent arrears.
 If you need help to talk to your landlord about this, go to your local Citizens Advice.

 The procedures before eviction